frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 The sweet reader might have raised her eyebrows.
 This is where recursion and Dynamic Programming touch, not subtly and delicately, like a lover's caress on the beloved's face.
 But with the decisiveness and impact of Mike Tyson's glove on the opponent's chin.
 The division of the main problem into subproblems is the fundamental essence of both recursion and Dynamic Programming.

 Dynamic Programming and recursion are related; *both involve solving problems by breaking a problem into smaller problems.
-However, while recursion solves the smaller problems without considering the computational cost of repeated calls, Dynamic Programming optimizes these solutions by storing and reusing previously obtained results*.
-The most typical example of recursion is determining the nth order value of the Fibonacci Sequence can be seen in Flowchart 1.
+However, while recursion solves the smaller problems without considering the computational cost of repeated calls, Dynamic Programming optimizes these solutions by storing and reusing previously obtained results*.A classic illustration of recursion is the calculation of the nth term in the Fibonacci Sequence, as depicted in Flowchart 1.

 ![]({{ site.baseurl }}/assets/images/recursive.jpg)
 *Flowchart 1 - Recursive Fibonacci nth algorithm*{: class="legend"}